 Recreation, Athletics and Kinesiology are in the final stages of a master plan process that conducted a comprehensive evaluation of the shared facilities used by the programs.
 The master plan provides recommendations for design strategies for future planning, enhancement, and prioritization of Towers Field, Governors & Crest Courts, Bollinger Fields, Simpson Field, McPhee-Olson and Hilltop Center.
 The Recreation and Athletic Master Plan builds upon the 2010-2030 Campus Master Plan, Strategic Plan and Academic Master Plan.
 The master plan provides specific information about facility usage and demand, condition of existing facilities, benchmarking with peer institutions and program delivery.
-The Recreation and Athletic Master Plan will be completed Spring of 2022, it will provide project recommendations, conceptual estimates and priority sequence.
+When complete, the Recreation and Athletic Master Plan will provide project recommendations, conceptual estimates and priority sequence.